-- Fall 2007 – Evil Dead The Musical returned to Toronto at the Diesel Playhouse, where it played for over 300 consecutive performances, becoming the longest running Canadian show in Toronto in over two decades.
+- 2007-2008 – Evil Dead The Musical returned to Toronto at the Diesel Playhouse, where it played for over 300 consecutive performances, becoming the longest running Canadian show in Toronto in over two decades.
 It also won the Dora Audience Choice Award as Toronto’s Favourite Show.

 - 2008 – Evil Dead The Musical opened in Korea where it has a very successful run, winning the Musical Award (the Korean equivalent of a Tony) for Best Small Musical Production.